Announcement

 Why This Guide?

 While the population who reads Braille is small, the need to still be literate and to keep learning whole enjoying reading is something that needs to be preserved.
 I love to read, I became Legally Blind suddenly because of a stroke that effected the optical part of my brain.
-I have just a slight bit of vision (less than 2% of my visual field and at 20/400 it isn’t really great), but I want others to be helped who have lost their sight to have a chance to learn.
+I have just a slight bit of vision (less than 1% of my visual field and at 20/800 in my better eye it isn’t really great), but I want others to be helped who have lost their sight to have a chance to learn.
 The Braille Dictionary is licensed under the Creative Commons License – you can use the materials, but not sell them, or use them in a commercial work, and yes give credit where it is due.

 ![]() |